Cpt-Dingus/Universal-disk-mounter/README.md

 # Universal-disk-mounter

-NOTE: This program is in an early ALPHA, currently only supports Ext4 mounting, as the `wsl --mount` command only supports file systems that the WSL KERNEL supports, NOT FUSE drivers (ie ntfs-3g)
-A fix is in the works.

 - Mounts partition to user selected drive letter
 - Uses WSL as backend
 - Supports any FS that has an appropriate driver installed in WSL (I.e. Reiserfs needs reiserfs-utils)